Skip to content

 We are committed to ensuring that every Western Australian child diagnosed with cancer receives world-leading, advanced and personalised treatment close to home.
 We will offer new treatment options, and support kids and families every step of the way, with the hope of increasing survival and reducing harmful side effects.

-Every child in Western Australia with cancer deserves access to the latest and most effective treatments without having to leave the state.
+Every child in WA with cancer deserves access to the latest and most effective treatments without having to travel far from home.

-Every WA child, and adolescent will have access to the world’s best cancer treatments here in WA, including treatments ‘home-grown’ from our own lab discoveries resulting in improved outcomes.
+Every WA child, adolescent and young adult will have access to the world’s best cancer treatments here in WA, including treatments ‘home-grown’ from our own lab discoveries resulting in improved outcomes.

 Genetic and Cellular Analysis

-No 2 cancers are the same, and neither are the kids who face them.
+No two cancers are the same, and neither are the kids who face them.

 Using advanced genetic and cellular testing, we tailor treatments to each child’s unique cancer profile.